aces/Loris/modules/dataquery/test/TestPlan.md

      right side of the screen
    - select a few fields from different instruments and ensure that they are all added to the list of selected fields on the right side of the screen
-   - ensure that the number of visits selected reflect the number of visits that were selected for the fields
+   - ensure that the number of visits added to the query reflect the number of visits that were selected for the fields
    -
 4. Go to the "Define Filters" tab:
    - add a filter by selecting an instrument; ensure that drop downs with field names